Message from the CFO

 Shareholder Returns

-Starting with FY 2023, the first year of the new medium-term management plan, we have changed our policy for shareholder returns to “maintaining a dividend payout ratio of at least 30 %” and “continuing dividend increases,” while also taking into consideration overall profit and cash flow circumstances.
+Starting with FY 2023, the first year of the new medium-term management plan, we changed our shareholder returns policies to “maintain a dividend payout ratio of at least 30 %” and “always pay shareholder returns,” while also taking into consideration overall profit and cash flow circumstances.
+As a result, we increased the dividend for the tenth consecutive year and in FY 2024, we plan to increase it again for the eleventh consecutive year.

 Comment to Shareholders and Investors